grassrootseconomics/org-website/content/Blog/community-inclusion.md

 Author: Will Ruddick
 Date: Jan 27, 2020
 Slug: community-inclusion

-modified

-: Jan 13
+Modified: Jan 13
 Summary: These may sound like small improvements, but because of them our current, 8000+ and growing, users will be able to trade and create CICs to

 ![image](images/blog/community-inclusion1.webp)